danielmerbet/fdom_weather_app/README.md

 - **7-Day Forecasts**: Provides forecasts for the upcoming week based on the latest data.
 - **Frequent Updates**: The application updates its forecasts every 3 hours.

+## Case Study: Sau Reservoir

+The primary case study for this tool is the **Sau Reservoir**, one of the primary source of water for the city of Barcelona.
+This reservoir serves as a key site for testing and validating the fDOM Weather App.
+Its geographical location is [41.9721°N, 2.4030°E](https://www.google.com/maps?q=41.9721,2.4030), providing a unique setting for monitoring fluorescence Dissolved Organic Matter under varying meteorological conditions.

 ## How It Works

 1. **Data Retrieval**: The application fetches weather and soil data from the GFS for 31 ensemble members.
 2. **Model Execution**: The retrieved data is passed through a Random Forest model trained to predict fDOM values.
 3. **Forecast Generation**: The model outputs fDOM predictions for the next 7 days.
 4. **Online Access**: Users can access the forecasts through the online tool.

 ## Code Overview